 But Taylor Phinney is not Chris Froome.

 If any rider can bounce back and prove people wrong then it’s Froome.
 He is being written off and underestimated, just as he so often has been during his career.
 We know how this story has tended to end.
-Returning from those injuries to compete for the Tour and Olympics in the same month would be the biggest surprise yet of a career that has defied expectation.
+Returning from those injuries to compete for the Tour would be the biggest surprise yet of a career that has defied expectation.
 But if anybody can, then it’s Froome.

 As a proudly-smiling David Kinjah says: “Froome is a guy who will prove you wrong, any time, 100 percent.
 You just give him a chance, he’ll prove you wrong.”

-And maybe, just maybe, Froome will prove his doubters wrong for a final time in 2020.
+And maybe, just maybe, Froome will prove his doubters wrong yet again in 2020 and 2021.
 He is, after all, the greatest cyclist of his generation.